International TAPS Day

 We recognize March 3rd as International TAPS Day because this was the day that our disease got a name, back in 2006.
 Within days of each other, 2 papers were published – on March 1, Robyrr et al published this paper describing a unique complication of TTTS laser surgery, where tiny connections were missed or not sealed completely.

 Then on March 3rd, a second paper, describing spontaneous TAPS was published by Lopriore et al. This paper described tiny connections in the placenta that caused polycythemia and anemia in twins sharing a placenta.
-From this paper, Twin Anemia Polycythemia Sequence got its name, and from the tiny connections in the placenta, we were inspired by our theme.
+From this paper, Twin Anemia Polycythemia Sequence got its name.

 March 3rd Is International TAPS Day.